samsquire/ideas3/README.md

 * /products/ can do a partition key search of PK=products SK="begins_with(products)"
 * /products/product-100 can do a partition key search of PK=products SK="product-100"

+# 85. Layers lang

+Some algorithms are easier to explain when they are transferred to paper and moved around on a table with bits of string connecting them.
+I propose a layer language for building algorithms this way.

+Creating a movement of a layer, prompts the user for a machine readable reason for moving and what to move.

+# 86.

 # Generating ideas